 “But he answered and said to one of them, ‘Friend, I am doing you no wrong; did you not agree with me for a denarius?
 Take what is yours and go; but I want to give to this last person the same as to you.
 Is it not lawful for me to do what I want with what is my own?
 Or is your eye envious because I am generous?’
 So the last shall be first, and the first, last.”Matthew 20:13-16

 Our human weakness allows us first to see and focus on what we perceive to be unfair treatment of those who labored the longest in the vineyard.
-However, the parable’s point is not about unfairness; instead, it’s about grace.
+However, the parable’s point is not about being unfair; instead, it’s about grace.
 What is grace?
 Grace is to receive something we do not deserve, whereas mercy is not receiving what we most certainly deserve.
 The vineyard owner was extending grace to those who were equally in need regardless of whether they worked a full day, a half-day, or a mere hour.
 When we apply this lesson to our spiritual understanding, we realize that we are all equally in desperate need of a Savior.
 Therefore, that is why the gift of eternal life is the same for everyone regardless of whether a person accepts Jesus at a young age, in mid-life, or with a dying breath, they all receive the same gift of eternal life.

 In his commentary of Matthew’s gospel, author Frank Stagg keys in on another critical point seen in the parable.
 In contrast to the grumbling bargaining laborers who felt mistreated, Stagg writes, “Jesus called for followers who asked for no bargain, and whose concern was not for what he could get all that is due to him…, but the bargainer will always be dissatisfied with what he gets.
 The greater rewards are for those who seek no reward” (p.
 194).
 He further shared that Jesus is looking for followers who find fulfillment only in the opportunity to serve and do His work– to be His arms and legs in the world, to seek the lost, share the gospel, and make and teach disciples to go and do the same.